Feasibility Report

 Certain items on every project control the schedule not because they're complex to install, but because they require long lead times to procure, fabricate, or approve.
 Identifying these items during feasibility prevents schedule surprises during construction.

-- LADWP transformer installation: 12-18 months.
-As discussed above, this is the most common long-lead item on residential projects in the City of Los Angeles.
+- LADWP or Edison transformer installation: 12-18 months.
+This is the most common long-lead item on residential projects in Los Angeles.
 Identifying it during feasibility allows the service application to be submitted as early as possible.

 - Geotechnical investigation and Grading Division approval: 8-16+ weeks.
 The geotechnical investigation, soils report, and Grading Division review are sequential processes that must be completed before the grading permit can be issued.
 On PGRAZ properties, the review process is extended by the requirement for PGRAZ-specific geotechnical analysis and review.